-Born in Derby, Andrew Beardmore has lived in Allestree for the last 24 years with wife Karen and children James and Lucy.
+Born in Derby, Andrew Beardmore has lived in Allestree for the last 27 years with wife Karen and children James and Lucy.
 He developed a love for his home county as a child through regular walks in the Derbyshire Dales and Peak District with his family.
 He has unsuccessfully attempted to repeat history with his own children, learning the hard way that times have a-changed!

-Despite a childhood love of history and geography, Andrew graduated with a First Class Honours degree in Computer Science and has since embarked on a 27-year career in I.T.
+Despite a childhood love of history and geography, Andrew graduated with a First Class Honours degree in Computer Science and has since embarked on a 30-year career in I.T.
 Still a full-time I.T.
 Capacity Manager, Andrew writes in his spare time.
-Having initially written short story fiction and poetry to some critical acclaim, this is his first attempt at non-fiction.